-The first course in a three course sequence designed to introduce problem-solving skills and heuristic instruction to prospective PK-8, vocational, and special education teachers.
-Topics include the structure of the real numbers system and its subsystems, number theory, mathematical operations over integer, and algorithms.
-Prerequisites: Exemption from the mathematics placement test, passing score on the mathematics placement test, or successful completion of MTSC 075.
+The course is designed to acquaint prospective PK-8, vocational, and special education teachers with the structure of the real numbers system and its subsystems, properties, operations, and algorithms.
+Topics include problem solving, logic, number theory, and mathematical operations over natural, integer, and rational numbers.
+The course emphasizes heuristic instruction of students with different learning styles.